applitools/eyes-cypress/README.md

 npx eyes-setup
 ```

-The above command will add the necessary imports to your cypress `pluginsFile` and `supportFile`, as described in the manual configuration below.
+The above command will add the necessary imports to your cypress `pluginsFile` and `supportFile` (and create the TypeScript definitions file), as described in the manual configuration below.

 #### Manual configuration